iot-home-control/system-backend/README.md

     timer.add_timer("good night", switch_off_my_lamp, cron="30 22 * * Mon-Fri")
 ```

-Unfortunately, the light now switched off before we got to bed :(
+Unfortunately, the light now switched off before we got to bed.
 It would be nice if we could switch "My Lamp" on again, till we got really to bed.
 Therefore, we need another device.
 A "shelly button1" could be a good choice her, since it just sends only an event and has no state.